Language Department

 Pronunciation Guide

-In addition to this introduction to writing the Klamath language, there are lessons on pronounciation (vowels, consonants, ejectives), vocabulary, grammer, and phrases with audio examples.
+In addition to this introduction to writing the Klamath language, there are lessons on pronunciation (vowels, consonants, ejectives), vocabulary, grammar, and phrases with audio examples.